 The dentist or oral surgeon will design your tooth implants to look like natural teeth and can last a lifetime with proper care.
 The final appearance of your tooth implants may depend on several factors, such as the type of implant your dentist or oral surgeon uses, the condition of your mouth and gums, and the skill of your dentist.
 It is best to discuss your concerns and expectations with your dentist to determine if dental implants are a good option for you.

-Restore one or more missing or lost teeth with dental implants in our Towson, MD dental office.
-Call us at 410.324.2294 or request a consultation with one of our dentists online.
+Restore one or more missing or lost teeth with dental implants in Towson, MD.
+Call us at 410.324.2294 or request an appointment with one of our dentists online.
+We look forward to restoring the health and function of your smile with the number one solution for replacing teeth.